pereiraleo447/worldbuilding-obsidian/SESSION PREP/LotE/Session 1 (One Shot).md

 ## Scenes

-* The party meets up with Yukiko and Alnora at the temple.
-The half-elf explains the situation and lays out the quest.
+* The party meets up with Sueko on the Great
 *  The party
 *
 *